ibm-cloud-docs/monitoring/api/dashboard_python.md

 {:important: .important}
 {:note: .note}

-# Managing dashboards by using the Sysdig Python client
+# Managing dashboards by using the Python client
 {: #dashboard_python}

-For dashboard operations, see [Working with Dashboards](https://docs.sysdig.com/en/working-with-dashboards.html).
+Use the Python Client to manage dashboards programmatically.
-For saving and backing up dashboards, see [Save and Restore Dashboards](https://docs.sysdig.com/en/save-and-restore-dashboards-with-scripts.html).
+{: shortdesc}

 To learn how to use the Python client, see [Using the Python client](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-python-client).